iGio90/Dwarf/README.md

 python3 main.py com.target.package -s
 ```

-### WIP

-More doc will follow when the 'must-have' to-do and better api are exposed.

-For the moment, you can try to play around and right click on various panels.

-For discussion and suggestions, please let's have a speak on [Slack](https://join.slack.com/t/resecret/shared_invite/enQtMzc1NTg4MzE3NjA1LTlkNzYxNTIwYTc2ZTYyOWY1MTQ1NzBiN2ZhYjQwYmY0ZmRhODQ0NDE3NmRmZjFiMmE1MDYwNWJlNDVjZDcwNGE)!

 ### Getting started

 Once spawned - Dwarf attach to the onCreate method of the android Application class and sleep the process until release button is pushed.